xwmario/Warez/README.md

 - [omgwtfnzbs](https://omgwtfnzbs.me/login) Invite-only NZB indexer with a funny name

 #### Free Indexers
-- [6box](https://6box.me/) A recently revived free Usenet indexing service with a generous API
+- [6box](https://6box.me/) A recently revived free Usenet indexing service with a generous API.
-- [Usenet Crawler](https://usenet-crawler.com/) Usenet indexer with API access for registered users
+- [Usenet Crawler](https://usenet-crawler.com/) Usenet indexer with API access for registered users.
-- [NZBIndex](https://www.nzbindex.com) The first free Usenet indexer you find in your Google search results
+- [NZBIndex](https://www.nzbindex.com) The first free Usenet indexer you find in your Google search results.
 - [Binsearch](https://www.binsearch.info/) With this site you can search and browse binary usenet newsgroups.
-- [NZBKing](http://nzbking.com/) This service allows you to search and browse binary files that have been posted to Usenet newsgroups.
+- [NZBKing](http://nzbking.com/) The service allows you to search and browse binary files that have been posted to Usenet newsgroups.

 ### Usenet Clients
 - [SABnzbd](https://sabnzbd.org/) SABnzbd is an Open Source Binary Newsreader written in Python.
-- [NZBget](https://nzbget.net/) Efficient Usenet downloader written in C++
+- [NZBget](https://nzbget.net/) Efficient Usenet downloader written in C++.
-- [Usenetic](https://www.usenetic.com/) The full featured usenet client for Mac OSX
+- [Usenetic](https://www.usenetic.com/) The full featured usenet client for Mac OSX.
-- [Unison](https://panic.com/blog/the-future-of-unison/) OS X app for accessing Usenet Newsgroups and the many wonders and mysteries contained within (discontinued)
+- [Unison](https://panic.com/blog/the-future-of-unison/) OS X app for accessing Usenet Newsgroups and the many wonders and mysteries contained within (discontinued).
 - [spotweb](https://github.com/spotweb/spotweb) Spotweb is a decentralized usenet community based on the Spotnet protocol.
 - [Newsbin](http://newsbin.com/about.php) Newsbin is software for Microsoft Windows Operating Systems that downloads files from Usenet Newsgroups.